Creating Your “Better Together” Framework

 Part of these conversations with leadership and sales should focus on setting expectations — for everyone.
 Co-selling is not a silver bullet for the challenges of marketing and selling software.
 It’s a strategy with extraordinary opportunities to showcase your products, expand your customer base, and grow revenue.

 Sales training and comp adjustments are necessary steps to helping sales teams adapt to new ways of working with both buyers and with partners during the co-sell motion.
-This kind of training not only includes preparing targeted sales collateral and other assets, but also ensuring your sales team is well-versed—through comprehensive enablement sessions—on the benefits of co-selling, for both themselves and their buyers.
+This kind of training not only includes preparing targeted sales collateral and other assets, but also ensuring your sales team is well-versed—through comprehensive enablement sessions—on the benefits of co-selling.
 To streamline the process, record everything and build a library of training sessions that the sales team can access at any time.

 Naturally, there will be questions around compensation, sharing leads, processes, and so on.
 Each Cloud Provider has its own compensation and lead-sharing structure, so address these concerns directly.

-Knowing who to sell to and sell with is a critical first step in any new go-to-market motion, and for co-selling with the hyperscalers, that’s especially true.
+Knowing who to sell to and sell with is a critical first step in any new go-to-market motion, and for co-selling with the Cloud Providers, that’s especially true.

 A data-driven sales approach is absolutely essential for building Cloud GTM momentum.
 Data increases efficiency of co-selling efforts, and thus increases efficiency for the sales org, so that sellers are concentrating their efforts on deals that are far more likely to close in a win.
 Having data-backed insights with proven outcomes helps sellers confidently adopt and accelerate a Cloud GTM motion and gain an understanding of where and how their customers want to buy.